Qualified teacher status (QTS) is what you need to teach in most primary and secondary schools in England.

 Entry requirements for QTS courses include having an undergraduate degree and GCSEs at level 4/grade C or above in Maths and English.
 You’ll also need a level 4/grade C or above in Science if you want to be a primary school teacher.

-As well as offering QTS, many courses also offer a PGCE or PGDE.
+As well as offering QTS, many courses also offer a postgraduate certificate in education (PGCE) or postgraduate diploma in education (PGDE).
 Find out about PGCE and PGDE.

 Assessment only route to QTS